-- Is she eating right?
+- Is they eating right?

 Accidents happen, and there genuinely are a hundred little things that could go wrong every day in life with an infant.
 Luckily, while it’s true that there are plenty of things that could go wrong, there are two other things that are true: that those things that could go wrong almost certainly don’t, and that babies are pretty robust.
-That’s no reason not to be careful with Baby, of course, but she may not be quite as helpless as you think.
+That’s no reason not to be careful with Baby, of course, but they may not be quite as helpless as you think.

-- What if she is kidnapped/lost?
+- What if they are kidnapped/lost?

 While it’s always possible, of course, that something dramatic and catastrophic could happen, and it never hurts to be careful about not leaving Baby alone, it is highly, highly, HIGHLY unlikely that anything like this will happen.
 Still, you’re very much not alone in worrying about it, and it’s probably not a fear that’s going to go away – every news story about abduction or a missing child may make this fear flare up again.
 The thing to remember, as these things come up, is that they only happen rarely, which is why they make the news at all.
 There are definitely reasonable precautions to take, but this isn’t a worry that needs to keep you up every night.

-- What if she doesn’t like me?
+- What if they doesn’t like me?

 There are moments when parenting feels like the non-romantic blind date that never ends, but with more doctors’ visits, diaper changes, and games of peek-a-boo.
 That feeling is an illusion, though – Baby already loves you, and every moment you spend holding them, feeding them, talking to them and playing with them just makes them love you more, even if it feels like all they do at first is cry through it.
 Rest assured, you’re Baby’s favorite person, and the way you love them enough to worry about it will only help you to stay that way.